nextcord/nextcord/docs/migrating_2.rst

 - Many method arguments now reject ``None``.
 - Many arguments are now specified as positional-only or keyword-only; e.g. :func:`oauth_url` now takes keyword-only arguments, and methods starting with ``get_`` or ``fetch_`` take positional-only arguments.
 - ``AppInfo.summary`` has been removed.
-- Due to recent API change, existing attachments must be specified when editing messages with new attachments.
+- Due to a recent API change, existing attachments must be specified when editing messages with new attachments.
 Any attachments not specified will be removed and replaced with the specified list.

 Changes
 -----------------------